top of page

 Swallow-tailed Kites at Possum Long Nature Center

-By Mary W. O'Brien
+By Mary W. O., Docent Coordinator

 Soaring high above us, the Swallow-tailed Kites returned to Possum Long this spring.
 While these incredible fliers normally nest in large colonies in tall pines and cypress trees across Florida, here at Possum Long we have solitary nesters who have wandered onto our oasis for the past several years keeping their nest well-hidden.